 The History of Port Said

-The city of Port Said was called the intrepid city, that was because of the many wars and battles that took place in the city and the bravery of its people in defending their homeland against any aggressor or occupier, especially in 1967 against the Israeli forces and until 1973 and the October victory.
+The city of Port Said was called the courageous city, that was because of the many wars and battles that took place in the city and the bravery of its people in defending their homeland against any aggressor or occupier, especially in 1967 against the Israeli forces and until 1973 and the October victory.
 For the rare heroism of its people, Port Said became the hub of the Egyptian armed resistance.

 Today, it’s one of the most popular summer destinations in Egypt.